More about support

 IconFactory or a ViewHelper.

-To use a custom icon in the TYPO3 backend we first have to register it in the class
+To use a custom icon in the TYPO3 backend it has to be registered in the class

-registerIcon() on an instance of that class to do so.
-We need to specify (at least) two things.
+We need to know at least two things about every icon.
 The identifier of the icon and the name of the

 IconProvider class we want to use.